-Across the alley is a restaurant called the Dressing Room.
-The 307 was a small bar and lacked a dress room.
-Beginning in the early ‘70’s, it began hosting regular drag shows.
-The performers would use this space as their dressing room, running through the alley, and bursting in the side door to perform.
+The 307 was a small bar and lacked a dressing room.
+Beginning in the early ‘70s, it began hosting regular drag shows.
+The performers would use the space pictured as their dressing room, running through the alley, and bursting in the side door to perform.

 A few entertainers still performing around town appeared on the 307 stage: Pussy Le Hoot, Barbara Seville and Celia Putty.
-Walk down the alley and find the 20-foot tall dress form covered in 10,000 LED lights named Tish.
+At The Pemberton restaurant, retail and art collective just down the street, you’ll find a 20-foot tall dress form covered in 10,000 LED lights named “Tish.”
 It commemorates Tish Tanner, a larger-than-life drag performer at the 307.